Fencing Tips and Advice

 Barbed Wire This infamous wire is great for fencing large pastures for cattle and other livestock.
 Most barbed wire uses two twisted wires for extra strength with barbs spaced every few inches.
 We recommend OK Brand Barbed Wire for long term fencing needs.
 Use two-point barbed wire for areas where livestock have more space to roam and four-point barbed wire where crowding is a concern.

 Mesh Fencing is great if you have smaller animals that you want to keep from getting out of your enclosure.
 It can also help to keep pests from coming inside your fence.
 We recommend OK Brand Field Fence for a variety of uses.

 Electric Fencing is ideal for most types of livestock and can be built for temporary or permanent use.
-They use special mounting clips, electric controllers, and a wire energizer.
+To set up electric fencing you will need to use special mounting clips, electric wire, posts, a grounding rod kit, and a wire energizer.
 We recommend Gallagher Turbo Wire for electric fences.
 You can also run electric fence along a T-Post fence using insulators and electric wire to energize the fence.

 Lodge Pole Fencing is a classic look that many people like for their rustic appeal.
 These types of fences are affordable and easy to install.
 You will need custom posts that have built in holes (usually three per post) in the sides for the rails to stick into.
 You can also use standard treated wood posts, and then attach the lodge poles onto the front of the post.

 Fence Posts are an essential part of any fence.
 The type of post you will want will depend on the length of your fence as well as how strong you need your fence to be.

 Cedar Posts These posts are actually cut juniper trees and have a thick bark covering.
 They are very sturdy and are great for corrals or fences that need extra strength.
 We recommend these pre cut 8 foot cedar posts for cattleman and other livestock producers.